ManticoreGamesInc/platform-documentation/src/references/gatherables.md

 Once you have gathered objects from the examples, they will be added to your inventory and saved for the next time you preview the game.
 See the [Persistent Storage reference](persistent_storage.md) to learn more about how this works in Core.

-!!! info
-    To remove all the gathered items and only keep the tools in your inventory, press the ++F1++ key while a preview is running.
+!!! info "To remove all the gathered items and only keep the tools in your inventory, press the ++F1++ key while a preview is running."

 ### Open the Isometric Example Scene